djismgaming/mpp-solar-commands/README.md

  ## To do:
-- make command available to another inverters compatible with jblance / mpp-solar --make it easy to be ported to someonelses inverter setup
+- make command available to another inverters compatible with jblance / mpp-solar -- make it easy to be ported to someonelses inverter setup
-  ---maybe making the connection parameters of command be in another file?
+  --- maybe making the connection parameters of command be in another file?